 - Annual budgets;

-- Quarterly/annual financial reports;
+- Periodic financial reports; and

 To facilitate proper discharge of its functions, the Board has established the following committees:

 - Nominating and Remuneration Committee (the "NRC") (collectively, the "Board Committees").

 The Board Committee members are appointed from within the ranks of the Board, and operate